Top Ten Best Kansas Albums

 1 Leftoverture

-This album has to be my number one because of the shear amount of songs I enjoy on it.
-It is home to my absolute favourite Kansas song, Miracles out of nowhere.
-The rest of the songs on the album just build to what is an absolutely incredible album.
-I must say my opinion is slightly biased in that this was my first record I ever bought by this band; I think the nostalgia alone makes me love this album to death.
+This album has to be my number one because of the sheer number of songs I enjoy on it.
+It is home to my absolute favorite Kansas song, Miracles Out of Nowhere.
+The rest of the tracks just build on each other to create an absolutely incredible album.
+I must admit my opinion is slightly biased, as this was the first record I ever bought by this band.
+I think the nostalgia alone makes me love this album to death.

 2 Point of Know Return

-Quite possibly the best Kansas album (excluding compilations) throughout their 40+ year career.
-Notable songs include the Title track, The acoustic guitar ballad Dust in the Wind, the extremely underrated Paradox, the political comparison piece that was Sparks of the Tempest, the somewhat eerie Nobody's Home, and the slightly preachy but certainly true Hopelessly Human.
+This is quite possibly the best Kansas album (excluding compilations) throughout their 40+ year career.
+Notable songs include the title track, the acoustic guitar ballad Dust in the Wind, the extremely underrated Paradox, the political comparison piece Sparks of the Tempest, the somewhat eerie Nobody's Home, and the slightly preachy but certainly true Hopelessly Human.

 This album is simply incredible.
-Dust in the wind is a lyrical, and instrumental masterpiece.
-Picking a number one album is difficult, we are all Kanas fans here, so deciding on the number one is very difficult.
-I have to say though, personally, I seem to enjoy this album very much so.
-It is so close to a number one, but I cannot put it over my favourite album Leftoverture.
+Dust in the Wind is a lyrical and instrumental masterpiece.
+Picking a number one album is difficult.
+We are all Kansas fans here, so deciding on the top spot is very challenging.
+I have to say, though, personally, I enjoy this album very much.
+It is so close to being my number one, but I cannot put it above my favorite album, Leftoverture.

 3 Song for America